kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/3-setup-techniques/3-fake-test-dependency.md

 draft: true
 ---

 It is very common that the SUT depends on something else.
-The dependency could be anything like another function, object or external system and we may not be able to control their behavior.
+The dependency could be anything like another function, object or external system and we may not be able to control their behavior all the time.
 A good unit test should not be affected by the changes in the dependencies of SUT.

 So, a common technique is to replace the dependencies with fake versions that we can control.

-For example, consider a function that takes age of the passenger and prints whether he/she is eligible for senior citizen discount when promotion is active
+For example, consider a function that takes age of the passenger and prints whether he/she is eligible for senior citizen discount when promotion is available.

-the function which tells whether the promotion is available or not is defined in another module and we don't have control over its behavior
+The function which tells whether the promotion is available or not is defined in another module and we don't have control over its behavior

 ```
 module promotions